Military history: Early guns and artillery

 The fire lance, the predecessor of the gun, was invented in China between the tenth and eleventh centuries.
-The barrel was originally designed out of bamboo shoots, later with metal.
+The barrel was originally designed from bamboo shoots and later from metal.
 Joseph Needham notes "all the long preparations and tentative experiments were made in China, and everything came to Islam and the West fully fledged, whether it was the fire lance or the explosive bomb, the rocket or the metal-barrel handgun and bombard."
 By the 1320s, Europe had guns, but scholars state that the exact time and method of migration from China remains a mystery.
 Evidence of firearms is found in Iran and Central Asia in the late fourteenth century.
 It was not until roughly 1442 that guns were referenced in India.
 Reliable references to guns in Russia begin around 1382.

-An illustration of a "pot-shaped gun" found in the Holkham Hall Milemete manuscript dated to 1326 shows earliest advent of firearms in European history.
-The illustration shows an arrow, set in the pot-shaped gun pointed directly at a structure.
+An illustration of a "pot-shaped gun" found in the Holkham Hall Milemete manuscript, dated to 1326, shows the earliest advent of firearms in European history.
+The illustration shows an arrow, set in the pot-shaped gun, pointed directly at a structure.
 Archaeological evidence of such "gun arrows" were discovered in Eltz Castle, "dated by relation to a historical event (a feud with the Archbishop of Trier in 1331–36 leading to a siege), seem to confirm again that this was at least one of the types of guns like the Milemete used in these very early examples."

 According to Peter Fraser Purton, the best evidence of the earliest gun in Europe is the Loshult gun, dated to the fourteenth century.
-Discovered in 1861, the Loshult was made of bronze measured 11.8 inches in length.
-A replica of the Loshult was created, using similar gunpowder compounds with present-day materials, to determine the effectiveness of the weapon.
-The Gunpowder Research Group, who designed the recreation, found that at high elevations, the Loshult could fire as far as 1300 meters.
+Discovered in 1861, the Loshult was made of bronze and measured 11.8 inches in length.
+A replica of the Loshult was created using similar gunpowder compounds and present-day materials to determine the weapon's effectiveness.
+The Gunpowder Research Group, which designed the recreation, found that at high elevations the Loshult could fire up to 1300 meters.
 Though inaccurate, missing targets further than 200 meters, the Loshult could fire a range of projectiles such as arrows and shot.
 It was determined that the Loshult could be effectively fired at ranks of soldiers and structures.